Theodore Dreiser (1871-1945) was born in Terre Haute and lived in Indianapolis, Warsaw, Sullivan, Evansville, and Bloomington.

 Also see our page on his connection to the legendary editor H.L.
 Mencken here: H.L.
 Mencken in Maryland.
 According to that page: “Dreiser’s now classic 1925 novel, An American Tragedy, became the basis for a 1931 feature film of the same title and the 1951 feature film, A Place in the Sun, starring Elizabeth Taylor and Montgomery Clift.
 Neither film included much of the material in the first portion of the novel that Mencken thought was unnecessary but included anyway.
 A comparison between the novel and the two films is here: Library of America.”

-This is the third stop on our Indiana Author Adventures Trail.
+This is the fourth stop on our Indiana Author Adventures Trail.